 - California (May through October)

-If a wildfire is spreading in an area where your rental properties are located, take the following course of action to help protect your property:
+If a wildfire is spreading in an area where your rental properties are located, you should:

 - Remove flammables: Instruct tenants to move flammable items in the house away from windows, including curtains and shades.
-Also, clear 30 feet of vegetation around your property and plant fire-resistant shrubs like hardwoods, maples, and roses.
+Also, clear 30 feet of vegetation around your property and plant fire-resistant shrubs like hardwoods, maples, and roses if you have time.

 - Shut off the gas: Have the gas shut off at the meter to the property.